Quick Tips: Using Backpacks Safely

 - Pack wearers should use both shoulder straps.
 It may seem easier or more comfortable to sling the pack over just one shoulder, but that's a bad habit that can lead to back or shoulder pain.

 - Make sure your child stands up straight while wearing a backpack.
-If he or she must lean forward, the pack is too heavy.
+If your child has to lean forward, the pack is too heavy.

 - If your child is having back pain or neck soreness, talk to your doctor.
 Encourage your children to tell you about any pain or soreness.